top of page

 Eligibility criteria

-• Nominees must have made substantial and enduring contributions to the disability community across a significant period of their professional career or life.
+• Nominees must have made substantial and enduring contributions to the disability sport and recreation community in Victoria across a significant period of their professional career or life.

 Selection criteria